javajuice1337/RustPlusBot/plugin examples/messagerouting.md

 > [!IMPORTANT]
 > Make sure you set the channel ID for the catch all routing rule `"*"`, otherwise all non-routed messages will be ignored by default.

+> [!TIP]
+> The `wilcard` field is case-sensitive so make sure the message is entered exactly as it appears in team chat.